malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

-is no longer able to counteract the slowing dynamics. [@fig:classical_growth] Since diffusion is the limiting factor for the crystal growth rate, the Wilson--Frenkel model is often considered a thermally activated process, reflecting the behaviour of diffusion within the liquid. [@sec:diffusion]
+is no longer able to counteract the slowing dynamics. [@fig:classical_growth] Since diffusion is the limiting factor for the crystal growth rate, the Wilson--Frenkel model is often considered a thermally activated process, reflecting the behaviour of diffusion within the liquid (see @sec:diffusion).

 The Turnbull theory describes a process of crystal growth where the growth is dependent on the thermal velocity of molecules,